venicegeo/bftest-integration/ci/Locust/README.md

 `pip install` the requirements from `requirements.txt`

-Run Locust Python using the command `locust -f beachfront.py --host=http://the.beachfront.url --no-web -n 10 -r 1 -c 10`
+Run Locust Python using the command `locust -f beachfront.py --host=http://the.beachfront.url --no-web -r 1 -c 10`

 Parameters for the above command line are as follows:

 	*	`c`: Concurrent users
 	*	`r`: Additional users per second (ramping)
-	*	`n`: Total number of users

 # Results